bobdamit/jpel/README.md

 # JPEL - JSON Process Expression Language

 A lightweight, JSON-native business process language for building task lists, data collection workflows, and quality control processes.
-JPEL makes it easy to define and execute structured business processes without complex workflow engines.
+JPEL makes it easy to define  structured business processes.
+The schema is fairly simple but powerful.
+A Sample (node.js) Runner application is included here along with some sample processes.

 ## 🎯 What is JPEL?

 JPEL (JSON Process Expression Language) is a modern approach to business process automation that uses simple JSON to define workflows.

-Unlike traditional BPMN or BPEL systems, JPEL focuses on three core capabilities:
+### JPEL Definition/Instance Structure
+JPEL defines process definitions.
+These definitions define Activities of various types as well as conditions and branching.
+A Runner materializes a process template into a process *Instance*.
+The instance represents a specific *Run* of the process and is where data is collected and processed.
+Each Activity in the Instance can collect Variables (from UI, API calls or *Compute* Activities).
+The process instance itself can also hold Variables which are global to the entire process.

+Here are a few use-cases for JPEL:

 ### 📋 Task Lists
 Create structured checklists and task sequences for operational procedures: